Jordan Taylor (racing driver): Racing career

 For the 2017 IMSA season, Taylor drove a Cadillac DPi-V.R. in the new Daytona Prototype International class.
 He won the 24 Hours of Daytona, the 12 Hours of Sebring and the next three races.
 Later he scored two additional podiums en route to the championship.
+He also won the Pirelli World Challenge SprintX GT Championship, driving a Cadillac ATS-V.R with codriver Michael Cooper.
+The duo won at Canadian Tire Motorsport Park, took four podiums, and finished in the top-ten in nine out of ten races, taking the title by three points.

 In 2018, Renger van der Zande became his new co-driver at Wayne Taylor Racing.
 He scored a single win at Petit Le Mans and three additional podiums, including a second place finish at the 12 Hours of Sebring, and was third in the overall standings.

 Taylor won the 2019 24 Hours of Daytona, and finished second at the 12 Hours of Sebring and Petit Le Mans.
 However he had poor results at the sprint races, and finished fourth in points.

 For the 2020 IMSA season, Taylor became a Corvette Racing full-time factory driver.
 He claimed five wins and three runner-up finishes to claim his third championship.

-In 2021 he got a class win at the 24 Hours of Daytona.
+In 2021, he got a class win at the 24 Hours of Daytona, as well as a second place finish at the 24 Hours of Le Mans.

-Taylor is expected to replace the recovering Chase Elliott for the upcoming Texas Grand Prix NASCAR Cup Series race, substituting while Elliott recovered from a leg injury he suffered in a snowboarding accident in Colorado.
+In 2023, Taylor made his NASCAR debut in the Cup Series race at Circuit of the Americas, driving the No. 9 as a substitute for Chase Elliott, who was recovering from a leg injury he suffered in a snowboarding accident in Colorado.
+Taylor started fourth and finished 24th.
+He later raced Kaulig Racing's No. 10 car in the Xfinity Series race at Portland International Raceway and ran well, but due to an issue, finished 27th.
+Taylor returned to Kaulig to drive their No. 11 car in the Xfinity Series race at the Charlotte Roval.

+For the 2024 IMSA season, after spending four years with Corvette Racing, Taylor returned to his father's team, Wayne Taylor Racing, sharing the No. 40 Acura ARX-06 with Louis Delétraz.
+His older brother Ricky, as well as Filipe Albuquerque were teammates in the No. 10 car.